guilherme-pereira/QTLpoly/docs/2-tetraploid_example.md

 data("pheno4x")
 ```

-The `genoprob4x` object contains the genotype probability along the LGs for each indivual, reflecting all recombinations.
+The `genoprob4x` object contains the genotype probability along the LGs for each individual, reflecting all recombination events.
 For example, individuals 1 and 2 show the following patterns of genotype probabilities, and so will every other individual:

 ```r